 Butt joints are inelegant and straightforward but can be quickly accomplished.
 It’s suitable for small projects on pieces that will not experience a lot of pressure or movement.
 They are also the weakest joints among all of these choices.

 Mitered butt joints are butt joints of two pieces at a 45-degree angle.
-They require a miter cut to that 45-degree angle, and when glued together, form a right angle.
+They require a miter cut to that 45-degree angle and form a right angle when glued together.
 You likely have them throughout your home, whether it be the trim around your windows or picture frames hanging on your walls.
 They are well suited for wood joinery that will remain stationary in place and not be subject to movement.
 As with butt joints, they are not a strong joinery choice.

 Half lap joints are a good choice for bed frames, table frames, or a wooden deck outside your slider, as they provide strong and solid joinery.
-In half-lap joints, two pieces of wood with the same dimension each have a part of the timber removed, allowing the boards to fit together seamlessly.
+In half-lap joints, two pieces of wood with the same dimension each remove a part of the timber, allowing the boards to fit together seamlessly.

 Tenon joints, also called mortice and tenon joints, are another good choice where strength is needed at a 90-degree angle.
 The tenon, an extension at the end of one piece cut to the dimension of the mortice, is fit into the mortice – a slot in the other piece cut specifically to the size of the tenon.
-They are joined by both fit and by glue and provide solid joinery, adding excellent quality to the project being built.
+They are joined by fit and glue and provide solid joinery, adding excellent quality to the built project.

-Dovetail joints are traditionally used to build drawers, whether for your kitchen or a chest of drawers for your bedroom.
-They look like puzzle pieces fit perfectly together and are both decorative and functional, providing good strength and support with their interlocking nature.
+Dovetail joints are traditionally used to build drawers for your kitchen or a chest of drawers for your bedroom.
+They look like puzzle pieces that fit perfectly together and are both decorative and functional, providing good strength and support with their interlocking nature.

 Pocket Screw Joinery